kakaroto/Beyond20/docs/features.md

 * Bloodhunter: Crimson Rite
 * Ranger: Dread Ambusher
 * Paladin: Legendary Strike (UA)
+* Paladin: Improved Divine Smite
 * Warlock: Hexblade's Curse
+* Fear: Elven Accuracy  (Via super advantage option)

 # Special Spells supported
 * Chromatic Orb: Macro to ask which damage type to use
 * Chaos Bolt: Damage type set to 'chaotic energy' instead of rolling for each damage (Roll20) or query damage type depending on roll result.
+* Absorb Elements: Damage type is set to 'Absorbed type' instead of rolling each
+* Toll the Dead: Queries the player if the enemy is missing hit points
+* Life Transference: Healing is shown equal to the necrotic damage

 ## Configurable options
 * Whisper rolls (yes, no, query the user)
 * Whisper rolls for monster pages
 * Incognito rolls for monster pages
-* Roll types (normal, roll twice, query the user, roll with advantage, roll with disadvantage)
+* Roll types (normal, roll twice, roll thrice, query the user, roll with advantage, roll with disadvantage, roll with super advantage, roll with super disadvantage)
 * Auto roll damage and crit
 * Add initiative to the tracker (requires token to be selected)
 * Automatically update HP in the VTT sheets and tokens